 Following the award of university status in 2012, the University is pursuing an ambitious research strategy laying out a development path towards Research Degree Awarding Powers (RDAP).
 From a minimal base in 2012, the University now has a thriving PhD and Masters by Research population.
-This year saw the University secure its largest research grant of £230,000 from the Welcome Trust.
+During the year PhD completions passed the halfway point towards the minimum required to apply for RDAP.